lhorie/mithril-blog/articles/building-a-seinfeld-app.md

 This should be enough to make the UI dynamic: you should be able to check off a box, refresh the page and see that it retained its state.

+Before we continue, let me just me a note about data bindings.
+Most frameworks have generic binding syntax, but they're often prescriptive and inflexible.

+Creating our own custom bindings like we did above has a lot of advantages: we can have super expressive code that reads almost like prose - `m("input[type=checkbox]", chain.checks(ctrl, chain.indexAt(x, y)))` is roughly "a checkbox that checks the index that corresponds to these x and y coordinates"

+In addition, we can maintain full control over the implementation, and we can keep these implementation details neatly tucked in the view layer, rather than pollute the controller layer or having to create other complexity layers.

+---

 One last thing we can do to make the app more usable is highlight the checkbox that corresponds to the current day.
 Let's write another data binding for this:

 ```javascript